hygraph/rich-text/packages/html-to-slate-ast/README.md

 # @graphcms/html-to-slate-ast

-HTML to Slate AST converter for the GraphCMS's RichTextAST format.
+HTML to Slate AST converter for the Hygraph's RichTextAST format.

-⚠️ This converter outputs the custom flavour of Slate AST that is used at GraphCMS, and will most likely not produce an output compatible with your own Slate implementation.
+⚠️ This converter outputs the custom flavour of Slate AST that is used at Hygraph, and will most likely not produce an output compatible with your own Slate implementation.
 But feel free to fork it and adapt it to your needs.

 ## ⚡ Usage